 |6||Very, very light|

-|8||Very light (you feel comfortable)|
+|8||Very light (You feel comfortable.)|

-|12||Somewhat hard (you feel tired but you can keep going)|
+|12||Somewhat hard (You feel tired but you can keep going.)|

-|16||Very hard (you feel very tired, and you are pushing yourself to continue)|
+|16||Very hard (You feel very tired, and you are pushing yourself to keep going.)|

-|19||Very, very hard (the most difficult exercise you have ever done)|
+|19||Very, very hard (This is like the hardest exercise you have ever done.)|

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

-Heather Chambliss, PhD - Exercise Science
+Specialist Medical Reviewer Heather Chambliss, PhD - Exercise Science

-© 1995-, Healthwise, Incorporated.
+© 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.